AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs for graphs. <br> <br>

 Recently, I have been exploring the capabilities of transformer-based LLMs for graph/logical/causal reasoning.
 Besides, I contributed to LLM-Agent and RAG-based systems for accurate information retrieval from natural language instructions.
 Additionally, I have experience in developing deep learning architectures for real-life applications that involve LLMs and graph-based machine learning.
-Also, I am a self-motivated individual, capable of producing readable, bug-free, time and memory-efficient implementations of scientific ideas in real-quick time. <br>
+Also, I am a self-motivated individual, capable of doing readable, bug-free, time and memory-efficient implementations of scientific ideas in real-quick time. <br>

 </p>